Ingrown Toenail Removal Surgery

 *Do NOT attempt to remove the infected nail on your own.
 If pain persists or worsens, visit your podiatrist for medical attention.

-*People with circulatory disorders, such as diabetes, peripheral vascular disease, etc., should avoid self-treatment and seek podiatric care as soon as possible.
+*People with circulatory disorders, such as diabetes, peripheral vascular disease, etc., should avoid self-treatment and seek podiatric care as soon as possible for ingrown toenail removal.

 Ingrown Toenail Treatment Options

 A podiatrist will remove the ingrown portion of the nail and prescribe an oral or topical medication to treat the infection.
-For those with a chronic ingrown toenail problem, a podiatrist can perform a procedure involving the removal of the root and corner of the nail.
+For those with a chronic ingrown toenail problem, a podiatrist can perform a ingrown nail surgery or other best procedure involving the removal of the root and corner of the nail.

 Ingrown Toenail Prevention